karyiteh/ChoreMate/README.md

 - For now, notifications can only be received when the user is running the app in the background.
   Therefore, if the notification does not show up, try closing the app on the receiver's device into the background and tap on "Remind" again on the sender's device.

-### Technical Support
-For any enquiries regarding the installation and the functioning of the app, please contact:
-- Jam Tan (Project Manager) - (310) 941-6056
-- Kai Teh (Software Development Lead) - (619) 381-2463
-- Sasha Hoang (Quality Assurance Lead) - (202) 873-3355
-- Alex Lui (Quality Assurance Lead) - (626) 235-6691